subquery/cosmos-subql-starter/Cronos/cronos-evm-starter-via-eth/README.md

 # SubQuery - Starter Package for Cosmos/Cronos

-A basic Cosmos Ethermint EVM (based on Cronos) example project with an event and call handler.
+A basic Cronos EVM example project that uses the Ethereum API with an event and call handler.
 Read more about this at https://academy.subquery.network/build/cosmos-evm.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

-A SubQuery package defines which data SubQuery will index from the Substrate blockchain, and how it will store it.
+A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

 This Starter Package by default allows **indexing transactions and approvals of Wrapped CRO Token**.

 ## Preparation

 #### Environment and dependencies

 - [Typescript](https://www.typescriptlang.org/) is required to compile project and define types.

 - Both SubQuery CLI and generated Project have dependencies and require [Node](https://nodejs.org/en/).

-- You will also need [Yarn](https://classic.yarnpkg.com/lang/en/docs/install ) or [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [Docker](https://docs.docker.com/engine/install/).
+- You will also need [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) or [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [Docker](https://docs.docker.com/engine/install/).

 #### Install the SubQuery CLI and Project Dependencies